KDTheory/TBS-Master-Thesis-Template/README.md

-# Ru-Master-Thesis-Template-CompSci
+# TBS-Master-Thesis-Template
-A Tex template for a Radboud University Computing Science Master Thesis
+A Tex template for TBS University Master Thesis

-Credit: Arjen de Vries!
-See https://github.com/arjenpdevries/ru-bsc-thesis-template for a bachelor template.
-I merely replaced the word bachelor with master.
+See https://github.com/KDTheory/TBS-Master-Thesis-Template for the template.